 SEEDS ARE BAGGED BY WEIGHT - you may receive a little MORE or a little LESS - we bag by weight not by seed count.
 So please note that if you do not receive an exact seed count it is because our seeds are weighed out by the ounce and not by count.
 Our Seeds are Phytosanitary Certified, Organic, already cleared by the US Customs and shipped fast from our farm in Tennessee.
+Please note that our seeds are all natural and non GMO.
+These are a a mix of Moringa Oleifera PKM1 and PKM2.
+PKM1 and 2 seeds are naturally grafted and have the same benefits as the conventional Moringa Oleifera but they can germinate 2 times a year.
 Our seeds are for agriculture purposes however they can be eaten as they are not treated with any chemicals.
 We over-weigh our seed bags to make up for any hollow seeds (which does happen).
 Dark shells on seeds or smaller seeds DO NOT affect germination and that is what these seeds are for.
 If you choose to eat these instead of the edible, please note those seeds do not constitute a bad order as THESE ARE FOR PLANTING.

 - Moringa Trees grow very tall in a short period of time.
 If you plan on using your Moringa leaves for food and other uses, you can pinch or cut off the top branches and leaves (wait until it’s about 4 feet tall) to direct the growth of your tree.
 Doing this will cause the branches to sprout lower on the tree and make them spread outward instead of upward, allowing for easier access for harvesting